cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

   - This will filter to your custom app metrics
 - From the query window, enter `webv`
   - This will filter to the WebV metrics

-## Observability: Grafana

-- Grafana is a de-facto standard for K8s dashboards
-- We have deployed a Grafana instance with custom dashboards
-- This is a powerful inner-loop feature as you don't have external dependencies
-- Explore the [Grafana documentation](https://grafana.com/docs/) to learn about more data sources, visualizations, and capabilities

 ### Open Grafana in Your Browser